 Personalize Your Play: Support Material for All Families

 We want to ensure all families feel welcome at Minnesota Children’s Museum.
-Our goal is to foster a culture of inclusion, that celebrates diversity and encourages mutual respect.
-We strive to make the museum and its programs accessible and safe for all members of our community, regardless of race, ethnicity, national origin, faith, sexual orientation, gender identity and range of abilities.
+Our goal is to foster a culture that celebrates diversity and encourages mutual respect.
+We strive to make the museum and its programs accessible and safe for all members of our community.

 Tips and Tricks